 DACA at WSU

 The following FAQs are meant to explain what the announcement entails and how it may affect various aspects of your life as a student and colleague.
 However, the information in this FAQ is not legal advice.
 Every person’s situation is different.
-We will periodically update this page to keep information current; however, this is a developing situation and we cannot guarantee that all information is up-to-date.
+We will periodically update this page to keep the information current; however, this is a developing situation and we cannot guarantee that all information is up-to-date.
 It is important to check the Department of Homeland Security website and trusted immigration law websites for new information.

 What is DACA?